mweel1/usa_high_level/grants/personal-profile/index.md

 ## Real-Time Check Processing

-The real-time check processing will be added by oAuth to the [The Italiann real-time check system](/real-time-check-system/), where a list of accounts and an authorization key for each bank account will be stored to the profile, along with images.
+The real-time check processing will be added by oAuth to the [The United States real-time check system](/real-time-check-system/), where a list of accounts and an authorization key for each bank account will be stored to the profile, along with images.

 When processing a payment this authorization key will be used to receive a one-time debit card token that will be used for the transaction.